 Over 10% of customers who have a negative experience will share this information with over 15 other people

-But how do you keep an eye on this - and how do you improve such a broad thing as the customer journey?
+But how do you keep an eye on this - and how do you improve such a broad thing as ?

 Net Promoter Score (NPS) can help to determine whether or not a customer is willing to recommend your company to other people.
 We’ll explore the five best ways you can use NPS to further develop your customer experience, increase , and improve overall business growth.